Skip to: Navigation | Content | Footer

 All vehicles entering or exiting a driveway must continue to give way to pedestrians on a footpath, or cyclists and pedestrians on a cycle path or shared path.
 Drivers should not pull out to block the footpath in front of pedestrians and cyclists.

-Have all the give-way rules at intersections changed?
+Did all the give way rules at intersections change?

 No. Traffic signs and signals are placed at intersections to show road users what they need to do and this will not change.